C-SPAN: Camera access

 C-SPAN broadcasts video feed, but does not control the placement or number of cameras on the House and Senate floor.
 Arguments over C-SPAN's camera in the House and Senate began as early as 1984, with a fight between Democrats and Republicans over camera angles.
 At the time C-SPAN only broadcast a shot of the person speaking.
 The Conservative Opportunity Society, led by Newt Gingrich, took advantage of this by delivering speeches to an empty chamber, at times referring to Democrats who were not actually there.
 Speaker Tip O'Neill, annoyed by the speeches, ordered the camera to display a wide-shot of the empty chamber without alerting the Republicans.
 The incident turned into a widely publicized argument between Gingrich and O'Neill.

-After the 1984 incident, the House allowed both wide-angle shots and close-ups of the speaker until 1994, when they reverted back to just close-up shots in an effort to make the House look "more dignified."
+After the 1984 incident, the House allowed both wide-angle shots and close-ups of the speaker until 1994, when they reverted to just close-up shots in an effort to make the House look "more dignified."
 The Senate, which had allowed cameras since 1987, had always only allowed close-ups.

 In 1994, C-SPAN requested increased camera access from both the Senate and the House of Representatives, and for permission to bring their own cameras.
 They asked permission to pan for wide reaction shots, and install cameras for House-Senate conference committees and off-floor interviews, among other things.
 They also asked permission to have C-SPAN employees man the cameras instead of government employees.
 These requests were rejected.
 Speaker Dennis Hastert rejected similar requests in 1999, as well as incoming Speaker Nancy Pelosi in 2006.
 A December 2009 request to film healthcare negotiations was similarly denied.

 In 2011, C-SPAN again requested to bring cameras onto the House floor.
 Incoming Speaker John Boehner rejected the request, though he did allow reporters on the floor for 'special events.'

 On June 22 and 23, 2016, C-SPAN took video footage of the House floor from individual House representatives via streaming services Periscope and Facebook Live during a sit-in by House Democrats asking for a vote on gun control measures after the Orlando nightclub shooting.
 The sit-in was out of formal session and while the House was in official recess, so the existing House cameras could not be used to cover the event.
 These live streams violated House rules on use of personal devices on the floor, which C-SPAN noted through on-air disclaimers.

 In January 2023, C-SPAN gained widespread attention for its broadcast of the Speaker of the House vote.
 As the House was not in session, C-SPAN had been given permission for its cameras to roam the House floor, and capture new angles in addition to the often-permitted wide-angle and speaker close-up.
-After Kevin McCarthy was confirmed as Speaker, camera permissions reverted back to what had previously been permitted.
+After Kevin McCarthy was confirmed as Speaker, camera permissions reverted to what had previously been permitted.

+C-SPAN has requested televised camera access for arguments before the United States Supreme Court.
+Its requests have been denied or ignored by the court.